 - Produces heat.

-- Helps form bile which is later used to facilitate the breakdown of fats, and is a also the way in which excess cholesterol can be removed from the body.
+- Helps form bile which is later used to facilitate the breakdown of fats, and removal of excess cholesterol.

-- Removes potentially toxic elements from the body; nitrogen from protein during its breakdown and conversion, Uric acid from nucleic acids which are then excreted by the body.
-It also inactivates hormones and helps the body excrete any excess through the faeces.
+- Removes potentially toxic elements from the body; nitrogen from protein during its breakdown and conversion, Uric acid from nucleic acids, which are then excreted by the body.
+It also inactivates hormones and helps the body excrete excess through the faeces.

 Liver detoxification occurs in 2 phases.

-Phase 1 detoxification; This requires antioxidant support.
-During the process many toxins are neutralised.
-However some are converted and at this stage they will initially become more toxic, prior to entering phase 2.
+Phase 1 requires antioxidant support.
+Many toxins are neutralised.
+However some need to be converted.
+At which point they will initially become more toxic.

 During phase 1, Cytochrome P450 enzymes do one of three things: neutralise, make water-soluble, or convert to a more active form.
-During this process the metabolic activity creates numerous free radicals, which need to be dealt with.
-The most effective antioxidant is Glutathione (GSH).
+However the metabolic activity creates free radicals.
+The most effective antioxidant is Glutathione GSH.
 If there are a high level of toxins then GSH could be used up and no longer available for phase 2.

-Nutrients needed for phase 1 detoxification include; Vitamin B rich foods, copper and magnesium which are required for energy.
-Zinc and vitamin C are needed as an antioxidant, citrus foods, except grapefruit. (grapefruit slows down phase 1 but speeds up phase 2).
+Nutrients needed for phase 1 detoxification include; Vitamin B rich foods, copper and magnesium, which are required for energy.
+Zinc and vitamins C is needed as antioxidants, citrus foods, except grapefruit (grapefruit slows down phase 1 but speeds up phase 2).

-The brassica family; Cabbage, Broccoli, and Brussels sprouts stimulate phase 1 and phase 2, due to them containing Indole-3-Carbinol.
+The brassica family; cabbage, Broccoli, and Brussels sprouts stimulate phase 1 and phase 2, due to them having Indole-3-Carbinol.
 They also stimulate detoxifying enzymes in the gut.

-Foods that inhibit P450 activity are Naringenin in grapefruit juice and Curcumin (Turmeric) which inhibits phase 1 but stimulates phase 2.
+Foods that inhibit P450 activity are Naringenin in grapefruit juice and Curcumin - Turmeric (inhibits phase 1 but stimulates phase 2).

-Converts fat soluble toxins to water soluble so that they can be more easily excreted.
-Glutathione rich foods are; asparagus, avocado, walnuts, the brassica family.
-Vitamin C and vitamin B6 play a role in the levels of glutathione.
+1. Glutathione conjugation: Converts fat soluble toxins to water soluble so that they can be more easily excreted.
+Glutathione rich foods are; asparagus, avocado and walnuts, brassica family, vitamin C, and vitamin B6.

-Inhibitors are; selenium deficiency, B2 deficiency, glutathione deficiency, and zinc deficiency.
+Inhibitors are; selenium deficiency, B2 deficiency, glutathione deficiency, zinc deficiency.

-Glycine is the most commonly used amino acid which can be depleted in a low protein diet.
+2. Amino acid conjugation; Glycine is the most commonly used which can be depleted in a low protein diet.

-Methionine is converted to s-adeno-sylmethionine (SAM).
-Nutrients required are, choline, vitamin B12, folic acid, and vitamin B6.
+3. Methylation conjugation; Methionine is converted to s-adeno-sylmethionine (SAM).
+Nutrients required, choline, vitamin B12, folic acid, and vitamin B6.

-Increases water solubility, and it is the main way of eliminating steroid hormones, thyroid hormones, and neurotransmitters.
-Requires methionine and Cysteine.
+4. Sulfation conjugation; Increases water solubility, and it is the main way of eliminating steroid hormones, thyroid hormones, and neurotransmitters.
+Requires methionine and cysteine.
 Also requires molybdenum, and B6.
 Red peppers, garlic, onions, Broccoli, and Brussel sprouts are a good source of sulphur.

-Acetyl CoA eliminates sulphur drugs and is dependent upon B1 Thiamin, Pantothenic acid B5, vitamins C and B2.
+5. Acetylation conjugation; Acetyl CoA eliminates sulphur drugs, Dependent upon B1 Thiamin, pantothenic acid B5, vitamins C and B2.

+6. Glucuronidation conjugation.
 Many commonly prescribed drugs are detoxified through this system.
-Sulphur rich foods help the pathway also Citrus fruits are beneficial, except grapefruit.
+Sulphur rich foods help the pathway also Citrus fruits except grapefruit.